seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 A gentle scroll.
 Fair lady, by your leave;
 I come by note, to give and to receive.
 Like one of two contending in a prize,
-That thinks he hath done well in people’s eyes,
+That thinks he hath done well in people's eyes,
 Hearing applause and universal shout,
 Giddy in spirit, still gazing in a doubt
 Whether these pearls of praise be his or no;
 So, thrice fair lady, stand I, even so;
 As doubtful whether what I see be true,
-Until confirm’d, sign’d, ratified by you.
+Until confirm'd, sign'd, ratified by you.

 **PORTIA**
 You see me, Lord Bassanio, where I stand,